 Keast & Osborne laboratory: Neural development, injury and pain

-We are also participating in the GUDMAP project funded the US National Institute of Diabetes, Digestive and Kidney Diseases (NIDDK), which aims to provide a fundamental description of the developing kidney and GU tract.
-This can be accessed via the online GenitoUrinary Development Molecular Anatomy Project database.
+We are supported by the National Institutes of Health SPARC common fund program and have also contributed to the GenitoUrinary Development Molecular Anatomy Project database (GUDMAP) program funded by the US National Institute of Diabetes, Digestive and Kidney Diseases (NIDDK), which aims to provide a fundamental description of the developing kidney and GU tract.

 Dr Peregrine Osborne, Co-Head of Laboratory, Senior Research Fellow